-To the best of the company's knowledge, the only beneficial owners of more than 5 percent of the outstanding shares of the company's common stock are the shareholders listed below:
+To the best of the company's knowledge, the only beneficial owners of more than 5 percent of the outstanding shares of the company's common stock are Lilly Endowment, Inc. (the "Endowment"), Capital Research and Management Company, and Wellington Management Company, LLP.
+The following table sets forth information regarding this ownership: